Facebook Ads vs Google Ads: Which Is Best for Your Business?

 Google Ads is better than Facebook Ads for certain business types and marketing goals.
 For example, businesses in the service industry or those with need-based products typically find Google Ads a better option than Facebook Ads.
 On the other hand, local service-based businesses could get the most value from Google’s local service ads.

 Google Ads provides businesses with an effective way of reaching customers through search.
 The effectiveness of ads will vary as it depends greatly on the campaign strategy, ad content, and targeting.
-Learn how to create effective Google Ads in our guide on how to advertise on Google.

 Google Ads are generally considered a relatively affordable and effective form of advertising, since advertisers only pay when users interact with their ad.
 This usually makes Google Ads worth it, even for those with higher-than-average CPCs.
 Additionally, Google offers free ad promo codes.
-Learn more about how to get your free Google Ads promo code to get started with Google Ads.

 Bottom Line

-Facebook Ads and Google Ads are both leading pay-per-click advertising platforms where advertisers pay per each click their ad receives.
-Facebook Ads is a paid social ad platform with extensive audience targeting options, while Google Ads is a paid ad search platform relying primarily on Google users’ keyword searches.
+Facebook Ads and Google Ads are both leading pay-per-click advertising platforms where advertisers pay for each click their ad receives.
+When comparing Google Ads vs Facebook Ads, remember that Facebook Ads is a paid social ad platform with extensive audience targeting options, while Google Ads is a paid ad search platform relying primarily on Google users’ keyword searches.